hammerlab/spark-bam/README.md

 		- the position is not actually valid! 💥🚫😱
 	- if the allocation fails, [an OOM is caught and taken to signal that this is not a valid record position](https://github.com/HadoopGenomics/Hadoop-BAM/blob/7.8.0/src/main/java/org/seqdoop/hadoop_bam/BAMSplitGuesser.java#L212) (which is true!)

-This resulted in positions that hadoop-bam correctly ruled out in sufficiently-memory-constrained test-contexts, but false-positived on in more-generously-provisioned settings, which is obviously a very undesirable relationship to correctness.
+This resulted in positions that hadoop-bam correctly ruled out in sufficiently-memory-constrained test-contexts, but false-positived on in more-generously-provisioned settings, which is obviously an undesirable relationship to correctness.

 ## Using [spark-bam][]